 Bill Blain is a leading market commentator.
 He’s spent 35 years in markets in fixed income and alternative assets, and produces a daily market commentary; the Morning Porridge, which has upset regulators, central bankers, politicians, companies and supranational institutions.
 Navigating the fine line between common sense and being rude, Bill’s market insights are a must-read for over over 5000 direct recipients of the Porridge, and many more who read it syndicated.

-There will be time to relax and network with SIOR colleagues and guests.
+There will be time to relax, network and develop business opportunities with SIOR colleagues and guests.

 PLACES WILL BE LIMITED.